lawrennd/old_talks/_data-science/includes/big-data-paradox.md

 \figure{\includejpg{\diagramsDir/Grib_skov}{50%}}{New beech leaves growing in the Gribskov Forest in the northern part of Sealand, Denmark.
 Photo from wikimedia commons by Malene Thyssen, <http://commons.wikimedia.org/wiki/User:Malene>.}{gribskov-forest}

 \notes{The new phenomenon is *happenstance data*.
 Data that is not actively collected with a question in mind.
-As a result it can mislead us.
-For example, if we assume the politics of active users of twitter is reflective of the wider populations politics, then we may be misled.}
+As a result, it can mislead us.
+For example, if we assume the politics of active users of twitter is reflective of the wider population's politics, then we may be misled.}

 \notes{However, this happenstance data often allows us to characterise a particular individual to a high degree of accuracy.
 Classical statistics was all about the forest, but big data can often become about the individual tree.
 As a result we are misled about the situation.}

-\notes{The phenomenon is all the more dangerous, because our perception is that we are characterising the wider scenario with ever increasing accuracy.
-Whereas in reality, we are just becoming distracted by detail that may or may not be pertinent to the wider situation.}
+\notes{The phenomenon is more dangerous, because our perception is that we are characterizing the wider scenario with ever increasing accuracy.
+Whereas we are just becoming distracted by detail that may or may not be pertinent to the wider situation.}

 \notes{This is related to our limited bandwidth as humans, and the ease with which we are distracted by detail.
 The data-inattention-cognitive-bias.}